franticnerd/bigdata-bootcamp/content/docs/Environment/env-local-docker-macos.md

 docker-machine create --driver virtualbox --virtualbox-memory 8192  default
 ```

-Please refer to [this link](https://docs.docker.com/machine/reference/create/) for some detail instruction.
+Please refer to [this link](https://docs.docker.com/machine/reference/create/) for detailed instructions.

-Every time you created a new terminal window, and before you execute any command of 'docker *', you are supposed to run the following command:
+Each time you create a new terminal window, you need to execute the following command before you use any docker commands `docker *`:

 ```bash
 eval $(docker-machine env default)
 ```

-This command will append some environment variables to your current sessions.
+This command appends some environment variables to your current sessions.

 ### FAQ

-##### **Q:** Can not connect to docker
+**Q: Can not connect to Docker**

 Error Message: